-I am just a bit obsessed with vintage Yamaha amplifiers
+I am obsessed with vintage Yamaha amplifiers

 Last updated: